 The list below is able to inform you of what these prices are.
 Giving you an accurate estimate of whether a landlord is likely to accept your offer based on the prices of the houses for sale in Killingbeck.

 |Housing category||Sale price per square foot|

-What kind of demographics does the city of Killingbeck have?
+What are the demographics like in the city of Killingbeck?

-What is a social grade score and how does this relate to Killingbeck?
+What is the social grade score of Killingbeck?

 |Social Score||Category||The proportion of the UK population (%)|

 |C1||Supervisory, junior managerial or professional jobs||29|

 |C2||Skilled manual workers||21|

 |D||Semi and unskilled manual workers||15|